 A use case is the list of actions or event steps needed to achieve a goal.
 Typically they define the interactions between a role and the solution.
 The role can be a user or an external system.

 Test scenarios are based on the technical and business use cases.
 They are used to test that the solution behavior is as expected.

 User Guides provide information and assistance for the users of the solution:

 White box testing is a method that tests the internal structures or workings of an application, as opposed to its functionality.
-White box testing can be applied at the unit, integration and system levels of the software testing process.
+White box testing can be applied at the unit, integration, and system levels of the software testing process.

-Based on the Workflows Concept, these specifications should define, in detail, the steps that will create the full workflow.
+Based on the Workflows Concept, these specifications should define, in detail, the steps that create the full workflow.

 The specification of each workflow should include (at a minimum):